SCOPE OF THIS CHAPTER

 - Ensure the parent provides the private foster carer with a written general consent to cover any necessary medical treatment and that a copy of this consent is given to the GP, dentist, optician and retained on the child's file;

-After the visit, the social worker should complete a written report of the meeting and pass a copy to the Designated Manager (Private Fostering) for information.
+After the visit, the social worker should complete a Private fostering report on ICS which will be approved by their Team Manager and a copy provided to the Designated Private Fostering Lead Designated Manager (Private Fostering) for information.

 5. Assessment of Private Foster Carers